moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/dp_quality/index.md

 # Knowing About the Quality of Data Products

-In this topic, you will learn about the quality of the 'Product Affinity' Data Product after exploring it for your use case.
-The focus is on ensuring the Data Product meets necessary quality standards for reliable analysis.
+!!! info "Overview"
+    Let’s dive into how DataOS ensures your Product Affinity Data Product meets the mark for accuracy, freshness, and trustworthiness—so you can confidently use it for analysis.

 ## Scenario

-To effectively analyze customer and sales data for uncovering product affinities, the Data Product must pass various quality checks.
-This ensures that the insights drawn from it are both valid and actionable.
+You’re preparing to analyze customer and sales data to uncover product affinities.
+But before diving into insights, how do you know the data is actually trustworthy?

+**Answer:** You validate it with quality checks!

 ## Quick concepts